mayanbiao1234/aaai2023/README.md

 |  FUR | 55.1%       | 72.3%           |

 [2] Deep Representation Learning on Long-tailed Data: A Learnable Embedding Augmentation Perspective [3] Feature Space Augmentation for Long-Tailed Data

+# Weakness 4:
+We argue that although the bias of the classifier is improved after decoupled training, the ability of the feature sub-network to adapt to the new decision boundary is ignored.